-The State of Washington administers both a grant program and a loan program designed to support freight rail capital needs.
-As part of the Connecting Washington transportation package passed by the legislature and signed into law in July, 2015, an additional $970,000 in grant funding has been made available during the 2015-2017 biennium.
+The state of Washington administers both a grant program and a loan program designed to support freight rail capital needs.
+The Connecting Washington transportation package passed by the legislature and signed into law in July 2015 has increased the amount of available funding in the grant program.

-The Resource Guide (pdf 61 kb) should help you in successfully completing the questions that support your Benefit Cost Analysis.
+The Resource Guide (pdf 61 kb) was provided to help in successfully completing the questions that support Benefit Cost Analysis.

 Freight Rail Investment Bank